talhaakkaya/rflos/README.md

 ### Interactive Map
 - **Multiple Points**: Add unlimited points to your map (minimum 2 required)
+- **Click-to-Place Points**: Click "+ Add Point" then click anywhere on the map to place new markers
 - **Draggable Markers**: Click and drag markers to set your locations (first point is red, others are blue)
 - **Custom Marker Names**: Name your points (e.g., "Base Station", "Remote Site") with labels displayed above each marker
 - **All-Pairs Connections**: Lines automatically connect every pair of points with distance labels
 - **Clickable Line Selection**: Click any line or distance label to select it for LOS analysis
   - Selected lines turn red along with their markers and labels
   - Automatic calculation triggers on line selection
-- **Real-time Updates**: Coordinate fields update automatically when markers are moved
+- **Real-time Updates**: Coordinate fields and calculations update automatically when markers are moved
 - **OpenStreetMap Integration**: High-quality map tiles with worldwide coverage
+- **Smart Zoom Controls**:
+  - Auto-zoom on initial page load to fit all points
-- **Auto-zoom**: Map automatically adjusts to show all points
+  - Manual zoom reset button (🎯) to reframe all points
+  - Zoom stays put when adding/removing points or dragging markers
+- **View Toggles**: Hide/show distance labels and connection lines for cleaner views
+- **URL State Management**: Share links with all points and configurations preserved

 ### Line of Sight Analysis
 - **Terrain Profile**: Visual elevation chart showing the path between selected points
+- **Interactive Chart Hover**: Hover over the elevation chart to see exact location markers on the map
+- **Expandable Chart**: Click ⬆/⬇ to expand/collapse chart for detailed analysis
 - **Earth's Curvature Compensation**: Uses 4/3 Earth radius rule for atmospheric refraction (critical for long paths)
 - **Obstruction Detection**: Automatically identifies if terrain blocks the RF path
 - **Detailed Metrics**: